theuntoldcreator/qvalfocus-new/replit.md

 # Overview

-TalentForge is a premium staffing and consulting services website built with modern web technologies.
+QvalFocus is a premium staffing and consulting services website built with modern web technologies.
 The application serves as a comprehensive platform for connecting exceptional talent with visionary companies through strategic staffing, consulting services, and managed services.
 The site features a sophisticated, image-heavy design with smooth animations and glassmorphism effects, targeting technology, financial services, healthcare, retail, manufacturing, and public sector industries.

 # User Preferences